Graduate Diploma in Forestry

 - wish to develop advanced knowledge through coursework

-- are from countries where the forestry degree is less quantitative than in New Zealand.
+- are from countries where the forestry degree is less quantitative than in Aotearoa New Zealand.

-Any bachelor's degree, although some background in a science subject, statistics, or economics is recommended.
+Any bachelor's degree is acceptable, although some background in a science subject, statistics, or economics is recommended.

 How to apply